 An educationalist and health professional, Jackie has worked extensively in the health sector, Community and Educational environment, leading several Teacher Training programmes, including Early Years Initial Teacher Training and PGCE (Early Years and Primary) with QTS.

-Jackie's research interests and activities have been extremely varied but have primarily centred around three key areas: children’s health and wellbeing, children’s mental health issues and the development of student engagement.
+Research interests: Jackie's research interests and activities have been extremely varied but have primarily centred around three key areas: Children’s health and Wellbeing, Children’s mental health issues and the development of Student engagement.
 In addition to these research areas, Jackie is now research active in preparing a paper titled “Can the PGCE programme develop personal identify in EYPGCE trainees?
 Exploring issues in developing resilience and personal identity in professional practice.

 Jackie's Thesis encompassed the research question, “The Social construction of Fibromyalgia: a sufferer’s perspective”.
-From this data she has presented several key note addresses to pain symposiums and also communicated her findings at the Annual Fibromyalgia Conference.
+From this data Jackie has presented several key note addresses to Pain symposiums and also communicated the findings at the Annual Fibromyalgia conference.